driftregion/iso14229/README.md

     const uint8_t level;             /*! requested security level */
     const uint8_t *const dataRecord; /*! pointer to request data */ const uint16_t len;              /*! size of request data */
     /*! function for copying to the server send buffer.
-Returns `kPositiveResponse` on success and `kResponseTooLong` if the length of the data to be copied exceeds that of the server send buffer */ uint8_t (*copySeed)(UDSServer_t *srv, const void *src,
+Returns `UDS_PositiveResponse` on success and `UDS_NRC_ResponseTooLong` if the length of the data to be copied exceeds that of the server send buffer */ uint8_t (*copySeed)(UDSServer_t *srv, const void *src,
                         uint16_t len);
 } UDSSecAccessRequestSeedArgs_t;